Safeguarding your data

 - Google Analytics SDK and Measurement Protocol notice and opt-out The owners of any site, app, or other digital device or service that implements any alternative collection method and/or feature via the Google Analytics SDK or the Measurement Protocol are required by our policies to provide notice and offer a choice (such as an opt-out) to users.

 Google Analytics mainly uses first-party cookies to report on user interactions on Google Analytics customers’ websites.
-These cookies are used to store non-personally identifiable information.
-Browsers do not share first-party cookies across domains.

 For customers who use Google Analytics Advertising Features, Google advertising cookies are used to enable features, such as Remarketing, for products like AdWords on the Google Display Network.
 For more information about how Google uses advertising cookies, visit the Google Advertising Privacy FAQ.
 To manage settings for these cookies and opt-out of these features, visit the Ads Settings.